dplassgit/ssl-compilers/README.md

 Next I built the golang version.
 This is now the most golang I have ever written (about 700 lines).
 Since golang doesn't really have classes, it was odd to have to add `(this *Parser)` for every method.
-Also, golang doesn't have method overlodaing, which I also found surprising.
+Also, golang doesn't have method overloading, which I also found surprising.

+On deck are C, Rust, Scala, Kotlin, d2lang, Ruby and maybe Bash.